jermafenser/doom64-dc/README.md

 But because some of you are literal children and need it spelled out explicitly, any redistribution of this project with game data is copyright infringement and prohibited by law.

-- Anyway, speaking of the lights and normal mapping mentioned a few lines above...

-The entire world and all of the weapons have real-time normal mapping (DOT3 bump mapping, with tangent-space light direction vectors and three-dimensional normal texture maps, that normal mapping) that interacts with my dynamic lighting system (up to 16 simultaneous point sources, geometry tessellation for improved quality) (bUt WaIt, DoT3 BuMp MaPpInG oN tHe DrEaMcAsT iS iMpoSsIbLe?!?! because...)
+- The entire world and the all of the player's weapons have real-time normal mapping (DOT3 bump mapping, with tangent-space light direction vectors and three-dimensional normal texture maps, *that* normal mapping) that interacts with my custom dynamic lighting system (up to 16 simultaneous point sources, geometry tessellation for improved quality) (bUt WaIt, DoT3 BuMp MaPpInG oN tHe DrEaMcAsT iS iMpoSsIbLe?!?! because...)

 ![fragment shaders](https://github.com/jnmartin84/doom64-dc/blob/main/images/fragment.png?raw=true)